 Expository preaching grounds people in the divine Word of God as it is transmitted through the words of the preacher week-by-week.
 John Stott said, “All true Christian preaching should be expository…The expositor opens what seems to be closed, makes plain what is confusing, unravels what is knotted, and unfolds what is tightly packed.”
 The hearers are never the same.
 Lives are transformed as the Holy Spirit moves and convicts hearers with the truth of a passage.
 Moreover, expository preaching helps people to understand their Bibles and apply their Bibles to everyday life.

-If John and Sarah heard 5,000 expository sermons from a pastor who illuminated the meaning of seven Bible verses each service, they would have learned the entire Bible.
+If John and Sarah heard 5,000 expository sermons from a pastor who illuminated the meaning of seven Bible verses each service, they would learn the entire Bible.
 Of course, no pastor preaches three times every week.
-But suppose they had only heard 1,500 sermons, less than one per week.
+But suppose they had only heard 1,500 sermons (less than one per week).
 They would still have heard over one-third of the Bible explained and applied.
 That is the entire New Testament plus portions of the Old Testament.